rprtr258/tea/README.md

 ### Debugging with Delve

-Since Bubble Tea apps assume control of stdin and stdout, you’ll need to run delve in headless mode and then connect to it:
+Since Tea apps assume control of stdin and stdout, you’ll need to run delve in headless mode and then connect to it:

 ```bash